When you make a complaint, we will log the details of your complaint under a unique reference.

 Your complaint will be given a full and final review, taking into consideration all information you’ve given us and our handling of your complaint, and we will confirm a resolution.
 If you remain unhappy after we’ve reviewed your complaint, we will put our final resolution in writing to you.
 This is known as a Deadlock letter.
 You may wish to contact our Ombudsman with this information if you would like them to review your complaint.

-Ombudsman Services: Communications provide an independent, free of charge service.
-They consider information provided by both you and us and try to help resolve complaints.
-If you contact them, they will first assess whether your complaint is within their remit to investigate.
+The Communications Ombudsman is an independent, free of charge dispute resolution scheme, approved by Ofcom.
+They will consider the information provided by both you and us and work to help resolve your complaint.
+If you contact them, they will first assess whether your complaint falls within their remit to investigate.

-You can choose to contact the Ombudsman with your complaint if:
+You may choose to contact the Communications Ombudsman with your complaint if:

-If we're still working on a solution, expect to resolve your complaint, or recognise that your complaint falls outside the Ombudsman’s responsibilities, we won't send a deadlock letter.
+If we're still working on a solution, reasonably expect to resolve your complaint, or identify that your complaint falls outside the Ombudsman’s responsibilities, we won't issue a Deadlock Letter.

-You can contact the ombudsman in the following ways:
+You can contact the Communications Ombudsman using any of the following methods:

 Post: